UoB-COMSM0166/2026-group-27/README.md

 To ensure the game was engaging, it was important that usability did not negatively affect player experience.
 If a game is too easy, it can become uninteresting, while unnecessary difficulty or frustration can reduce replayability (Sweetser & Wyeth, 2005; Lazzaro, 2004).
 Therefore, we evaluated whether the game was easy to use and appropriately challenging.

-We used the System Usability Scale (SUS) to measure how easily the players could learn and interact with the game.
+We used SUS to measure how easily the players could learn and interact with the game.
 Ten participants (P1-P10), recruited using convenience sampling, completed gameplay tasks such as collecting items and finding the exit before filling out the SUS questionnaire.

 <p align="center">